About me

 Research profile

 At the heart of my research lies the question of social transformation: How can we conceptualize and engage in politics that is relevant for the 21st century?
 In my first book, Theorizing Contemporary Anarchism.
 Solidarity, Mimesis and Radical Social Change (Bloomsbury, 2017), I propose a theoretical framework that accounts for plural political practices in contemporary left-wing activism: collective housing projects, cooperative farms, autonomous zones.
 In my current research project, I focus on how politics is transformed in light of climate change.
-In my work, I attempt to articulate politics for more-than-human worlds, in which questions of collective solidarity and alternative socio-political practices play an important part.
-By engaging with thinkers within broadly considered posthumanities and environmental philosophy, I hope to capture a series of transformations that are taking place in philosophy, political practices, art and in our cognitive maps of the world.
-I am particularly interested in the works of Bruno Latour, Isabelle Stengers, Vinciane Despret, Peter Sloterdijk, Michel Serres, Alain Badiou, Jacques Rancière, René Girard and Gilbert Simondon as well as ecofeminist contributions to conceptualizing ‘nonhuman politics’.
+In my work, I articulate politics for more-than-human worlds, in which questions of collective solidarity and alternative socio-political practices play an important part.
+By engaging with thinkers within broadly considered posthumanities, political ecology and environmental philosophy, I trace a series of transformations that are taking place in philosophy, political practices, art and in our cognitive maps of the world in response to the climate change.

 Research expertise

-• Continental Philosophy
+• Continental philosophy

-• Environmental Humanities
+• Environmental philosophy

 • Posthumanism